mortezakowkabi/jcb-persian-documentation/016-Template-Setup.md

 ## Overview

 Templates in **Joomla Component Builder (JCB)** are reusable layout structures that can be applied across site or admin views.
-They allow you to define and reuse HTML or PHP blocks that dynamically pull data from your component’s views and fields.
+They allow you to define and reuse HTML or PHP blocks that dynamically pull data from your component's views and fields.

-In this tutorial, we’ll cover:
+In this tutorial, we'll cover:

 1. Creating new templates
 2. Copying and modifying existing templates